 Many small businesses make the mistake of creating poor content on their web pages.
 Content needs to be engaging and full of essential keywords to help search engines figure out what your website is about.

 Not using external links

 Not using internal links is a bad mistake to make as it damages the structure of your website.
 It makes your site harder for bots to crawl, which will ultimately mean it falls down the rankings.
 Make sure you link to your other pages in your content.

 An SEO-friendly URL needs to be short and sweet and include keywords related to the page.
 This improves SEO and is easily the most forgotten thing by small businesses.

 Non-responsive web design

-Small businesses make the mistake of not using responsive web design to make their sites mobile friendly.
+Small businesses make the mistake of not using responsive web design for SEO to make their sites mobile-friendly.
 As a result, your site will now rank poorly in mobile search engines as Google gives priority to mobile-friendly websites.